peter-emil/StorageBox/README.md

 StorageBox is a python module that you can use to de-duplicate data among distributed components.

+You can think of it as a digital implementation of a physical box.
+You put stuff in there and what you put in is exactly what you take out.
+No missing and/or duplicated records due to distributed nodes doing concurrent reads/writes.

 For example, let's assume you run a movie store.
-You have voucher codes you'd like to distribute to the first 30 users who press a button.
+You have voucher codes you'd like to hand out to the first 30 users who press a button.
 You are concerned that some users might try to get more than 1 voucher code by exploiting race conditions (maybe clicking the button from multiple machines at the same time).
+You're also concerned that multiple users might get the same voucher code if they're incredibly unlucky and time their requests at just the right moments.